 Psychokinesis is a form of psi, meaning that apparently it is a technique of mind over matter through invisible means.
-Some examples of PK are movements of objects, bending of metals, and determining the outcome of events.
+Examples of PK are movements of objects, bending of metals, and determining the outcome of events.
 It can occur spontaneously and deliberately which indicates it is both an unconscious and conscious process.

 The term psychokinesis is derived from the Greek words psyche meaning “breath,” “life,” or “soul,” and kinein meaning “to move.”
 The occurrences of PK have been recorded since ancient times.
 The occurrences include levitation, miraculous healings, luminosities, apports, and other physical phenomena attributed to holy persons and adepts of magic around the world.
 Such phenomena is recorded in the Bible, especially in the New Testament, in the Book of Acts.
 One example is cited in which St. Paul and Silas where imprisoned in Ephesus where they prayed and sung hymns, and at midnight their shackles fell off as the prison doors swung opened (Acts 16:19-40).

 Manifestations of PK have occurred in spiritualism such as alleged materializations and dematerializations, apports, levitations, table-tipping, raps, and the appearances of ectoplasm and pseudopods.
 One 19th century D. D. Holmes was known for his ability to levitate and to handle hot coals without being burned.
 But, also during this time, there were individuals known as “electric people” who experienced a”high-voltage syndrome”.
 They made knives and forks cling to their skin, and with a touch could send furniture flying across a room.

 At the beginning of the 20th century Rudi Schneider, another medium known for his PK ability of materialization and telekinesis of objects, was studied by psychical researchers.